Stella Yu

 Services

-My research lies at the intersection of computer vision, human vision, and machine learning.
-Visual perception presents not just a fascinating computational problem, but more importantly an intelligent solution for large-scale data mining and pattern recognition applications.
+My research lies at the intersection of computer vision, human vision, machine learning, and robotics.
+Visual perception is not only a fascinating computational challenge, but more importantly, an intelligent solution to large-scale pattern recognition and adaptive decision-making in complex environments.

-Human vision is a universal sensing system like no other: It is a flexible light meter, an instant geometer, a versatile material comparator, and a holistic parser.
-What fascinates me most is that babies with normal vision eventually all learn to see out of an initial nebulous blur and from their wide range of different visual experiences; such rich integrated sensing and recognition is so well developed that seeing becomes believing and visual reality the reality.
+Human vision is a universal sensing system like no other: It serves as a flexible light meter, an instant geometer, a versatile material comparator, and a holistic parser.
+What fascinates me most is that infants with normal vision all learn to see -- starting from a nebulous blur and shaped by diverse, natural experiences.
+This developmental process leads to deeply integrated sensing and recognition, such that seeing becomes believing and visual reality the reality.

 1. Actionable Representation Learning from Natural Data

-I attribute our fast effortless vision to actionable representation learning driven by natural data, where mid-level visual pieces can be reassembled and adapted for seeing the new.
+I attribute our fast, effortless vision to actionable representation learning driven by natural data, where mid-level visual elements can be flexibly recomposed to support generalization.
+My work seeks to uncover these internal compositional structures that make recognition and adaptation in humans so efficient, and to build models that do the same.

-Recent works: Concurrent Segmentation and Recognition, Unsupervised Hierarchical Semantic Segmentation, The Emergence of Objectness, SegSort, Scalable NCA, Instance-Group Discrimination, Instance Discrimination, Open Compound Domain Adaptation, Open Long-Tailed Recognition, Unsupervised Selective Labeling.
+Recent works: Open Ad-hoc Recognition, Concurrent Segmentation and Recognition, Unsupervised Hierarchical Semantic Segmentation, The Emergence of Objectness, SegSort, Scalable NCA, Instance-Group Discrimination, Instance Discrimination, Open Compound Domain Adaptation, Open Long-Tailed Recognition, Unsupervised Selective Labeling.

-Recent works: Emergent Data-Driven Prototypicality, Co-Domain Symmetry, SurReal: Complex-Valued Learning, Recurrent Parameter Generator, Orthogonal CNN, Clipped Hyperbolic Classifiers and CO-SNE.
+Recent works: Visually Consistent Hierarchical Recognition, Unsupervised Pose-Aware Feature Learning, Emergent Data-Driven Prototypicality, Co-Domain Symmetry, SurReal: Complex-Valued Learning, Recurrent Parameter Generator, Orthogonal CNN, Clipped Hyperbolic Classifiers and CO-SNE.

 I am interested in applying computer vision and machine learning to capture and exceed human expertise, enabling automatic data-driven discoveries in science, medicine, and engineering.

-Recent works: Unsupervised Phenotyping of Retinal Fundus Images and Demographics Prediction from Meibography, High Fidelity MRI Reconstruction, BatVision, Regional Scale Building Information Modeling, Iterative Human and Automated Identification of Wildlife Images, Dental Restoration.
+Recent works: Coordinate-Based Neural Representations for Computational Adaptive Optics, Unsupervised Phenotyping of Retinal Fundus Images and Demographics Prediction from Meibography, High Fidelity MRI Reconstruction, BatVision, Regional Scale Building Information Modeling, Iterative Human and Automated Identification of Wildlife Images, Dental Restoration.

 Advisees

 Ph.D.
-Students: Utkarsh Singhal, Alfredo De Goyeneche, Ryan Feng, Zilin Wang, Anna Kay, Jerry Zhengjie Xu, Stanley Cheng-Lin Hsieh, Andrew Christopher Scheffer, Yixing Wang, Seung Hyun Lee
+Students: Utkarsh Singhal, Alfredo De Goyeneche, Ryan Feng, Zilin Wang, Anna Kay, Jerry Zhengjie Xu, Yixing Wang, Seung Hyun Lee, Andrew Christopher Scheffer, Stanley Cheng-Lin Hsieh, Ye Li, Sihan Xu

-Postdocs: Iksung Kang, Sangwoo Mo, Amir Rahimi, Fei Pan, Kwan-Yee Lin, Yan Xu, Seulki Park, Gustavo Perez
+Postdocs: Iksung Kang, Amir Rahimi, Kwan-Yee Lin, Yan Xu, Seulki Park, Gustavo Perez, Osher Azulay

 Note: I look for motivated and thoughtful postdocs and Ph.D. students in computer vision, robotics, and machine learning.
 Strong math / debugging / communication skills are desired.
-Please read my papers.
-I am not considering highschoolers or remote interns.
+Please read my papers to get a sense if we can develop shared vision.

 Alumni